Dagitali/.make/README.md

 native [Windows Subsystem for Linux (WSL)][WSL] or a 3rd-party emulator like Git BASH (part of [Git for Windows][Git for Windows]).

-To use or test Setup, the following software must first be installed on your
+To use or test .make, the following software must first be installed on your
 system:

 - [Git][Git] 2.39.2 or higher